25 Best Things to Do in Hyannis, MA

 The beer is well-liked, with the trademark amber ale being very smooth.

-John F Kennedy Hyannis Museum
+View the Exhibits of the John F. Kennedy Hyannis Museum

 For decades, the Kennedy family has made Hyannis their summer retreat.

 JFK used to spend the summers here, brilliantly recorded in this museum with pictures and film dating from JFK's infancy through the Camelot years of his presidency.

 The exhibitions in John F. Kennedy Hyannis Museum are well-designed and offer a subject that varies yearly.

 The museum is a multimedia exhibit that depicts JFK's days on Cape Cod.